 DRC Information - Page 1

 The Democratic Republic of the Congo (DRC) is in Central Africa.
-Countries bordering DRC are Angola, Republic of the Congo, Central African Republic, Sudan, Uganda, Rwanda, Burundi, Tanzania and Zambia.
+Countries bordering DRC are Angola, Republic of the Congo, Central African Republic, Uganda, Rwanda, Burundi, Tanzania and Zambia.

 Kinshasa is the capital.
 Other major urban areas include Bukavu, Goma, Kananga, Kisangani, Lubumbashi, Matadi, Mbandaka and Mbuji-Mayi.

 The terrain of DRC consists of a very short coastline, low-lying plateau, highland areas and high mountains in the east.
 The principal river is the Congo.

 The climate is tropical, with cooler temperatures in the highlands.

 A number of parks in DRC are on the UNESCO World Heritage List.
 However, because of the effects of wars, immigration and poaching, the parks were inscribed on the World Heritage in Danger List.

 Salonga National Park, the largest equatorial forest in Africa, is in the central basin of the Congo River.
 The park is home to the bonobo, a small chimpanzee-like ape, which is man's closest genetic relative.

 The Okapi Wildlife Reserve occupies part of the Ituri forest.
 The reserve is named after the okapi, a relative of the giraffe, which inhabits the region.
 Traditional nomadic [pygmy] Mbuti and Efe hunters live in the reserve.